opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 # That's all folks!

 I hope you learnt new things in this post.
 Thank you for having read it until the end.
+I may continue on the subjet on another post, but for the moment, I will stop here and let you digest this.